Conyck History, Family Crest & Coats of Arms

 Early History of the Conyck family

 This web page shows only a small excerpt of our Conyck research.
-Another 70 words (5 lines of text) covering the years 1554, 1571, 1631, 1675, 1660, 1620, 1593 and 1614 are included under the topic Early Conyck History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1554, 1571, 1593, 1614, 1620, 1631, 1660 and 1675 are included under the topic Early Conyck History in all our PDF Extended History products and printed products wherever possible.

 Conyck Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Conock, Conick, Connick, Connock and others.

 Early Notables of the Conyck family

 Notable amongst the family at this time was John Conock of Treworgie; John Connock, an English politician who sat in the House of Commons at various times between 1554 and 1571; John Connock (1631-ca.1675), an...
-Another 34 words (2 lines of text) are included under the topic Early Conyck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Conyck family

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Conyck or a variant listed above: John, Patrick, and Walter Connick, arrived in Philadelphia in 1853.